Free email filtering software are available

 Filtering programs are also available for users to auto delete and returned undeliverable emails (stimulated) as hard bounced, therefore, bounced mail may not necessarily means that recipients are non-existence.

-These powerful programs also allows *wildcard filtering for the: Subject line, TO, FROM, email domain and message body, available free from: www.mailwasher.net
+These powerful programs also allows *wildcard filtering for the: Subject line, TO, FROM, email domain and message body, available free-to-try from mailwasher.net

 More info Identifying (soft or hard) bounced email failures.